How to Get Internet Without Cable or Phone Line? Best Options to Stay Connected

 For heavier usage, standalone mobile hotspot devices offer better battery life and stronger signals than phones.
 These pocket-sized routers support multiple devices but still depend on cellular network availability.
 Performance varies by location and carrier coverage quality.

-Cellular providers now offer dedicated home internet services using 5G/4G networks.
+Cellular providers now offer dedicated home internet services using 4G LTE and 5G networks.
 These deliver cable-like speeds without physical wires, using a simple indoor receiver.
 Installation takes minutes, and plans often include unlimited data.

 While performance rivals traditional broadband in urban areas, speeds may dip during peak times.
 Availability remains limited to certain neighborhoods, but coverage expands monthly as carriers upgrade towers.